gsirdeshmukh/radio-show/supabase/README.md

 ## Minimal auth story
 Edge Functions accept the caller’s `Authorization` header.
 If you want uploads gated, set `ALLOW_ANON_CREATE` to `false` and require a Supabase-authenticated JWT in the frontend before invoking functions.
 For fast testing, leave it `true` but enable rate limits.

+## Clerk exchange
+The `clerk_exchange` function verifies a Clerk session token, derives a stable UUID for the user, upserts the profile, and returns a Supabase JWT compatible with RLS.
+The frontend then uses that JWT for profile, follow, and inbox operations.